markteicher/BitSight_SDK_CLI/README.md

 ## 🧭 Command taxonomy

-The CLI is organized into two planes:
+The BitSight CLI is organized into two planes:

 ### A) Control plane (changes state)
 - `config` — configuration management